OxalisCommunity/oxalis-ng/doc/installation.md

-# Oxalis installation
+# Oxalis-NG installation

 The purpose of this document is to document how to install Oxalis as simple as possible.

 ## Prerequisites

-* Java JDK 11 (newer versions should also work, Java 17 issue due to Peppol specification)
+* Java JDK 11+ (and higher versions)
 * [Maven 3+](http://maven.apache.org/download.cgi) (if you plan to build Oxalis yourself)
-* [Tomcat 9+](https://tomcat.apache.org/download-90.cgi) (if you have a different JEE container, you need to figure out the differences on your own, sorry :-)
+* [Tomcat 10+](https://tomcat.apache.org/download-10.cgi) (if you have a different JEE container, you need to figure out the differences on your own, sorry :-)
 * Create `OXALIS_HOME` directory to hold configuration files, certificates etc
 * Add `OXALIS_HOME` environment variable to reference that directory